medavox/PaituSite/README.md

 ------------
 * We'll need a syntax highlighter
 * what to put in sidebar?
-	- Programming
-	- Food
-	- Hardware/DIY Projects
-	- Rants
+	- Tag List
-	- About/Links
+	- About/Links (to my github, SO etc)
 	- Other Blogs
 * list of tags:
 	- projects